-New to urban farming?
+New to home and community-based urban agriculture and foodcrafting?
 Want to meet the experts?
 Pollinate Farm & Garden hosts a speaker series and hands-on DIY workshops on a variety of topics.
 Classes are held in our community meeting and learning space, in our garden, or at another site as indicated.
 Learn more about our instructors, or become one yourself!